MYSTRANsolver/MYSTRAN/dev_docs/post_processing.md

 FAQ
 ---------
-**What is the difference between F06, OP2, and ANS files?**
+**What is the difference between F06, OP2, NEU, and ANS files?**

-F06 is the main human readable Nastran/Mystran output.
+**F06** is the main human readable Nastran/Mystran output.
 It contains error messages, warnings, etc. which can make things harder to parse.
 In general, you'd use this for quick checks, but post-processors like FEMAP / PATRAN / pyNastran can't read it.
 An F06 result is requested with a PRINT flag.

-THe OP2 is the main binary output file that FEMAP / PATRAN / pyNastran can read.
-An OP2 result is requested with a PLOT flag.

-The ANS is LINK9 (results) only and requires a debug flag to export.
+The **ANS** is LINK9 (results) only and requires a debug flag to export.
 It is simpler to parse, but basically the same as the F06.
-An ANS result is requested with a PRINT flag and a DEBUG, 200 flag.
+An ANS result is requested with a PRINT flag and a ``DEBUG,200,1`` flag.

+THe **OP2** is the main binary output file that FEMAP / PATRAN / pyNastran can read.
+An OP2 result is requested with a PLOT flag (e.g., ``DISP(PLOT) = ALL``).

+The **NEU** is an ASCII file that is supported by FEMAP.
+It's not well tested against though.
+NEU is selected with the ``PARAM,POST,-1`` flag.

+The **PCH** is an even simpler to parse ASCII file that might have some issues writing out.
+It's not well tested against though.
+A PCH result is requested with a PUNCH flag (e.g., ``DISP(PUNCH) = ALL``).

 **Why is my OP2 basically empty (<1 KB)?**

 You forgot to request results.
 Use DISP(PLOT) = ALL.

+**Why is my PCH file not created when I use PUNCH?**

+Unlcear.
+Seems like a bug.

 OP2 Params (TODO)